EDF submit 14 changes to the DCO…. What’s next?

 TASC will keep our website updated over the next few weeks, hopefully with guidance to consultation No 5.
 It would be very helpful if you could contact EDF with your frustrations, stating the DCO was submitted while very much incomplete. firstname.lastname@example.org Please copy in PINS email@example.com your MP, County Councillor and District Councillors.

-Meanwhile: With a possible announcement that Boris may give a ‘premature’ green light to SZC, write to Chancellor Rishi Sunak to urge the UK government not to take a direct stake in Sizewell C. Can the UK really commit to a 20 billion project, in the middle of a pandemic and the unknown financial effects of Brexit?
+With a possible announcement that Prime Minister Boris Johnson may give a premature ‘green light’ to Sizewell C, write to Chancellor Rishi Sunak to urge the UK government not to take a direct stake in Sizewell C. Can the UK really commit to a £20 billion project, for a failed EPR nuclear reactor design, in the middle of a pandemic and the unknown financial effects of Brexit?
 Let him know your thoughts.

 Thank you for your continued support.